bradlucas/mailblaster-php/README.md

 # mailblaster-php
 =================

 Project to send Html mail using PHP.
-The script 'html-email.php' is in the src directory.
+See `html-email.php` in the src directory.

 ### Usage